 All of the fashions you see in my Barbie Fashionistas link are made for my Granddaughter as Christmas and Birthday gifts.
-She is now 9 years old, and I was so surprised when her Great-Nan asked her what she wanted to do when she grew up, and she said, "Design doll clothes like Grandma".
+She is now 14 years old, and I was so surprised when her Great-Nan asked her what she wanted to do when she grew up, and she said, "Design doll clothes like Grandma".
 Needless to say, I was so pleased to have that sort of influence on her.
 I certainly will try to nurture that in any way I can with her, despite the miles between us.
-I just bought her a sewing basket for her birthday, a new Skipper and Stacey, so she is good to go once I stock her up with scraps and supplies.
+I once bought her a sewing basket for her birthday, plus a new Skipper and Stacey, so she is good to go once I stocked her up with scraps and supplies.
 Lots of people say that Barbie is a bad influence.
 She certainly hasn't been for me (well, except for spending money).
 I have always seen Barbie as someone to sew for - nothing sinister or demeaning there!
 I thoroughly bonded with my Mother through Barbie and I'm doing the same with my granddaughter.
 Some girls just love dolls, and I prefer fashion dolls to baby dolls, although I do still have a few of my most precious baby-dolls.

 Thank you for visiting my site - Dolly Hugs!